hemepositive/PC-lecture/index.md

 - Making an agenda

   - For 28% of providers, their own care goals differed from their patients'.
 Providers were more likely to prioritise palliative care (relative to curative) in their own goals than in their predictions about patients' goals.[^3]
-  - "We are not trying to talk you into anything, nor are we trying to talk you into anything."
+  - "We are not trying to talk you into anything, nor are we trying to talk you out of anything."

 - Being brutally honest is not a virtue.